-210 Immunity is granted for possession of drug paraphernalia under article thirty-nine of the general business law.
+Immunity is granted for "possession of drug paraphernalia under article thirty-nine of the general business law."
 N.Y.
-Penal Law § 220.78(1).
+Penal Law § 220.78(1)-(2).

-211 "...a controlled substance offense under article two hundred twenty or a marihuana offense under article two hundred twenty-one of this title, other than an offense involving sale for consideration or other benefit or gain..."
+Covered individuals "shall not be charged or prosecuted for a controlled substance offense under this article or a cannabis offense under article two hundred twenty-two of this title, other than an offense involving sale for consideration or other benefit or gain."
 N.Y.
-Penal Law § 220.78(1).
+Penal Law § 220.78(1)-(2).
 However, the "bar to prosecution described in subdivisions one and two of this section shall not apply to the prosecution of a class A-I felony."
 N.Y.
 Penal Law § 220.78(6).
 Several non-possessory and non-sale offenses are included in this definition.

-212 "It shall be an affirmative defense to a criminal sale controlled substance offense under this article or a criminal sale of marihuana offense under article two hundred twenty-one of this title, not covered by subdivision one or two of this section, with respect to any controlled substance or marihuana which was obtained as a result of such seeking or receiving of health care, that: (a) the defendant, in good faith, seeks health care for someone or for him or herself who is experiencing a drug or alcohol overdose or other life threatening medical emergency; and (b) the defendant has no prior conviction for the commission or attempted commission of a class A-I, A-II or B felony under this article."
+"It shall be an affirmative defense to a criminal sale controlled substance offense under this article or a criminal sale of marihuana offense under article two hundred twenty-one of this title, not covered by subdivision one or two of this section, with respect to any controlled substance or marihuana which was obtained as a result of such seeking or receiving of health care, that: (a) the defendant, in good faith, seeks health care for someone or for him or herself who is experiencing a drug or alcohol overdose or other life threatening medical emergency; and (b) the defendant has no prior conviction for the commission or attempted commission of a class A-I, A-II or B felony under this article."
 N.Y.
 Penal Law § 220.78(4).

-213 "The act of seeking health care for someone who is experiencing a drug or alcohol overdose or other life threatening medical emergency shall be considered by the court when presented as a mitigating factor in any criminal prosecution for a controlled substance, marihuana, drug paraphernalia, or alcohol related offense.
+"The act of seeking health care for someone who is experiencing a drug or alcohol overdose or other life threatening medical emergency shall be considered by the court when presented as a mitigating factor in any criminal prosecution for a controlled substance, marihuana, drug paraphernalia, or alcohol related offense."
 N.Y.
 Crim.
 Proc.
-Law § 390.40 (3).
+Law § 390.40(3).

-214 Amendments were made to the statute effective October 31, 2018 and March 21, 2019 that did not affect the Good Samaritan provisions of the law.
+Amendments were made to the statute effective October 31, 2018, and March 22, 2019, that did not affect the Good Samaritan provisions of the law.
+Effective April 4, 2023, amendments added protections for possession and use of drug paraphernalia and "drug abuse instruments."
+Amendments also added protections for individuals serving a community control sanction or under a sanction on post-release control.

-215 "Seek or obtain medical assistance includes, but is not limited to making a 9-1-1 call, contacting in person or by telephone call an on-duty peace officer, or transporting or presenting a person to a health care facility."
-Ohio Rev. Code § 2925.11(ix).
-216 Ohio Rev. Code § 2925.11(B)(2)(b)(ii).
+"Seek or obtain medical assistance' includes, but is not limited to making a 9-1-1 call, contacting in person or by telephone call an on-duty peace officer, or transporting or presenting a person to a health care facility."
+Ohio Rev. Code § 2925.11(B)(2)(a)(ix).
+Ohio Rev. Code § 2925.11(B)(2)(b)(ii).

-217 "Division (B)(2)(b) of this section does not apply to any person who twice previously has been granted an immunity under division (B)(2)(b) of this section.
+"Division (B)(2)(b) of this section does not apply to any person who twice previously has been granted an immunity under division (B)(2)(b) of this section.
 No person shall be granted an immunity under division (B)(2)(b) of this section more than two times."
-Ohio Rev. Code § 2925.11(B)(2)(f).
+Ohio Rev. Code § 2925.11(B)(2)(e).